Ironhack-data-bcn-april-2023/lab-tableau/README.md

 Add your deliverables to git.
 Then commit git and push your branch to the remote.

 Don't forget to create a pull request!

-(In case you have doubts about the pull request click [here](https://github.com/Ironhack-Data-Madrid-Marzo-2022/apuntes_clase/tree/master/Pull-requests_instructions#readme))

 ## Resources